Jane Clark Park

 Current/2013 - Dept. of Ecology Soil Remediation Program

 This is part of Ecology's ongoing work to clean arsenic and lead which were carried by the wind from the former Asarco copper smelter and contaminated soils over a large area of Puget Sound.
 Contamination levels here do not pose an immediate health threat.
 Surface soils average 20-50 parts per million (ppm) arsenic.
-Ecology plans to remove 12 inches of soil from 2.2 acres of mostly lawn area.
-They will bring in clean topsoil and reseed the lawn.
+Ecology is removing 12 inches of soil from 2.2 acres of mostly lawn area, bringing in clean topsoil and reseeding the lawn.
 The playground, baseball diamonds, and soccer field will reopen in the fall of 2013.
 The rest of the park will reopen in the spring of 2014 once the grass is established.
+A Neighborhood Meeting was held on June 19.

 Ecology is also paying for all of the work - approx. $600,000